Artist Dario Robleto visited the Nasher Museum of Art Feb. 1 to present his lecture,…

 The Reflections Program began in 2014, with Nasher Museum educators offering tours in partnership with the Duke Family Support Program.
 Tours were specifically designed for individuals in the early stages of Alzheimer’s.
 Reflections tours expanded in the summer of 2015 to include individuals with mid- and late-stage Alzheimer’s disease.
 In April of 2017, Reflections tours were opened to the general public.
 These public tours are now held on the fourth Tuesday of each month, and individuals in early and mid-stages of Alzheimer’s disease are invited to participate.

-Between July 2014 and July 2017, 1336 individuals with dementia and their care partners toured the Nasher Museum with the Reflections Program.
-One hundred and seventeen tours were led by thirteen Gallery Guides (seven community members and six Duke undergraduate, graduate, or medical students).
+Between July 2014 and January 2018, over 1700 individuals with dementia and their care partners toured the Nasher Museum with the Reflections Program.
+One hundred and fifty five tours were led by thirteen Gallery Guides (seven community members and six Duke undergraduate, graduate, or medical students).
 By 2016, the Nasher established close partnerships with Duke Family Support Services and Eno Pointe Assisted Living.

 In April of 2017, the Reflections Program hit a new milestone as tours were opened to the public, not only visitors with organized groups.